 If a user enters their password incorrectly more than 10 times consecutively from a single IP address, they will be blocked from logging into their account from that IP address.
 Auth0 will send an email containing a link to unblock the account/IP address combination to the email address attached to the user account.
 This is the Brute Force Protection shield which is part of Auth0's anomaly detection.
 Users may also unblock their accounts by resetting their password, and Dashboard administrators may manually unblock users.

-If a user attempts to log in 20 times per minute as the same user from the same location, regardless of having the correct credentials, the rate limit will come into effect.
+If a user attempts to log in 20 times per minute as the same user from the same IP, regardless of having the correct credentials, the rate limit will come into effect.
 When this happens, the user can make 10 attempts per minute.

-If a user triggers a block as part of anomaly detection, you can unblock the IP address using the remove IP block endpoint.
+If a user triggers a block as part of anomaly detection, you can unblock the IP address using the Remove IP Block endpoint.
 To learn how to unblock users using the Dashboard, see Block and Unblock Users.